V/Line VLocity: Reception and impact

 The VLocity seating layout is 2+2 instead of the 2+3 seating provided in other V/Line saloon-type carriages.
 A single VLocity car seats around 70 passengers, compared to 89 in the previous generation Sprinter with its narrower 2+3 seats.

 The Regional Fast Rail project for which the VLocitys were built was criticised at the time for cost blow-outs during construction.
 These included the cost of installing extra safety measures deemed necessary for 160 km/h operation, which were added to the project after the Waterfall rail accident in New South Wales.

 By 2012, the VLocity trains and attendant decreases in travel time were regarded as major factors in the economic revival of towns along V/Line routes.
 The combined effect of the trains' comfort, speed and reliability was noted to have enabled the creation of new commuter belt locations outside of Melbourne, and the increases in train frequency which followed the introduction of the VLocity sets was said to have substantially improved the convenience of accessing Melbourne from the Bendigo, Ballarat and Geelong regions.

 A 2014 report by the federal government's Department of Infrastructure and Regional Development found that the VLocity trains had contributed to the overall success of the Regional Fast Rail project in increasing the accessibility of rail services for regional Victoria.
 The case study concluded that the improved ride quality of the trains was a significant contributor to improved passenger perceptions of rail services, and that the increased service frequency made possible by the trains was ultimately more beneficial from an operational perspective than any real or perceived time savings.

 In 2021, V/Line introduced VLocity services on the Albury line, replacing locomotive hauled services.
 To provide that service, V/Line designed a longer-distance VLocity variant.
 The move to VLocity operation generated criticism, specifically relating to the reduced comfort, overcrowding, and lack of on-train amenities.
 There have been regular reports on social media that the onboard catering has not been in operation due to a lack of staff, and criticism of the quality of the offerings from the snack bar substandard.

 From 1 November 2024, V/Line introduced VLocity train sets on the Warrnambool line to replace all non overnight stabled locomotive hauled passenger services to Warrnambool, which has also been criticised.
 The complaints centred on the fact that V/Line did not provide trains purpose-designed for services to more distance regional cities.
-Other criticisms about VLocity trains relate to engine noise within the train itself, the quality of seats, and the lack of onboard catering.
+Other criticisms about VLocity trains relate to engine noise within the train itself, the quality of seats, and the lack of onboard catering on long distance services.